Eastern ground parrot financial offset project: a case study

 The Queensland Government has approved a project under the environmental offsets program to re-establish habitat for the eastern ground parrot in Mt Coolum National Park—home to the southernmost population of eastern ground parrots in Queensland.

-Under this project, it is proposed that up to 60 hectares of the national park be declared a Special Management Area, requiring a separate management plan.
+Under this project, approximately 60 hectares of the national park has been declared a Special Management Area, requiring a separate management plan.

 Special Management Areas allow for special ‘controlled actions’ or works on a national park to protect and restore the area’s natural and cultural values.